freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ### Adding new Challenge hints/solutions Topics

-Take the following steps when adding a new challenge hints/solutions related topic.
+Take the following steps when adding a new challenge hints/solutions-related topic.

 1. Start by following the same steps for creating a new topic but review the next for creating the title.
 2. The title of the topic should start with `freeCodeCamp Challenge Guide: ` concatenated with the actual title of the curriculum challenge.
 For example, if the challenge is named "`Chunky Monkey`", the topic title would be "`freeCodeCamp Challenge Guide: Chunky Monkey`".